Diversity & Identity Abroad

 It is important to be aware that you may face some unwanted attention or prejudice during your time off-campus due to cultural differences and norms.
 You may get stared at because of the color of your skin or hair, or get unwanted comments on the way that you dress.
 Knowing how to address these challenges, and having a support network in place to help you if and when they occur, is essential.
 This network should include not only family and friends back home, but also on-site support such as the local program coordinator or international student advisor and other program participants.

-Students from underrepresented groups may find themselves better prepared to deal with the identity challenges associated with off-campus study due to prior experience being part of a minority.
+Students from underrepresented groups in the US may find themselves better equipped to deal with the identity challenges associated with off-campus study due to prior experience being part of a minority.

 Depending on where you study abroad, your appearance may immediately distinguish you as a foreigner or it may help you blend in.
 However, as soon as you open your mouth, most people will realize that you're an American.
 This can lead to an interesting clash of identities: your own self-perception vs. local expectations of what it means to be "American".
-Being a minority abroad can also sometimes lead to annoying, uncomfortable, or even offensive questions and assumptions.
+Being a racial minority in your host country can also sometimes lead to challenging, uncomfortable, or even offensive questions and assumptions, as can suddenly finding yourself in the majority.
 Here are some useful websites to help you prepare for these situations.

 Project for Learning Abroad, Training, and Outreach (PLATO): Resources to Support Underrepresented Students